 Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

 Structural movement

 Repair category 1

-Notes Evidence of past movement/settlement was noted.
-On the basis of a single visual inspection, this appears longstanding with no evidence of significant recent movement apparent.
+Notes Evidence of settlement/movement has affected the building.
+On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.